vinoth-ramesh/udacity-cloud-devops-capstone/README.md

 ## Branches

 master => This branch contains the latest code that is running is production.
-So this could be from green or blue branch blue => This branch contains code for implementing blue service deployment. green => This branch contains code for implementing green service deployment
+So this could be from green or blue branch (space, space) blue => This branch contains code for implementing blue service deployment (space, space) green => This branch contains code for implementing green service deployment

 ## Deployment type

-This project implements a solution for blue/green deployment to achieve a zero-dowmntime deployment. /CloudFormation/Udacity DevOps Capstone project.pdf shows a high-level diagram for this implementation
+This project implements a solution for blue/green deployment to achieve a zero-dowmntime deployment. /OutputFiles/01-Udacity AWS DevOps Capstone project.pdf shows a high-level diagram for this implementation

 ## OutputFiles